Multi-Energy-Systems-Optimization/mesido/docs/theory/gas_physics.rst

 indexing the variables and sets for each timestep.
 The equations below are assumed to hold for every timestep, unless otherwise specified.

-By modelling these variables the gaseaus system can be closely approximated.
-The method will show that for the modelling assumptions a feasible conservative solution will be garuanteed.
+By modelling these variables the gaseous system can be closely approximated.
+The method will show that for the modelling assumptions a feasible conservative solution will be guaranteed.

 Incompressible Flow
 -------------------